BYU-CS-260/node-express-react-todo/README.md

-# Node, Express, and Vue Todo List
+# Node, Express, and React Todo List

 This is a simple todo list application built using [Node](https://nodejs.org/en/), [Express](https://expressjs.com/), and [React](https://reactjs.org/).